krzysieqq/django_tutorial/README.md

 Upon cloning the repository `django-tutorial` project can be built and ran using commands:

 1. `./run.sh -i` to install local development components and build docker image
-2. `./run.sh -u` to start local containers
+2. `./run.sh -u` to start local containers with follow output or `./run.sh -u` without output
+3. Optional.
+If you'd like to create super user account run `./run.sh -csu <password>` f.g. `./run.sh -csu admin`.
+Default admin username is `admin`.

 Script will pull and build all required docker images of `django-tutorial`, as well as run all required commands from `entrypoint.local.sh` and install packages from `requirements.local.txt` used only for local development.